arcus/arcus_skill_series_sql/demystifying_sql/demystifying_sql.md

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Key Idea</b><br>

-Use `SELECT` and `FROM` together to specify the columns you want, and `WHERE` to specify the rows you want.
+Use `SELECT` to specify the columns you want, and `WHERE` to specify the rows you want.

 </div>
 *****